iota97/Misc/Studies/UX/readingExtension/README.md

-Chrome extension to bold the first half of each word in a paragraph.
+Chrome extension to bold the first half of each word.